SAP-samples/cloud-mdk-samples/Showcase_Apps/SiblingNavigationApp/README.md

 ## Setup Instructions

-No additional steps required.
-The content of [SiblingNavigationApp/](SiblingNavigationApp/) folder can be used as is to run the application.
+The application metadata is the [SiblingNavigationApp](SiblingNavigationApp) folder and it is assumed that you will load and deploy the metadata to Mobile Services from an MDK Editor.
+Make sure to enable the feature `Sample OData ESPM` (configured with OData Version 4) in your mobile services app.

 ## Screenshots